Architecture comparison

 Infrastructure Integration

-• → SSH/WinRM agentless deployment
+• → SSH/WinRM remote deployment

 • → HashiCorp Vault for secrets